PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

 Summary
 ~~~~~~~

-We mainly introduce the essential inequalities in CPO.
+We mainly introduced the essential inequalities in CPO.
 Based on those inequalities, CPO presents optimization problems that ultimately
 need to be solved and propose two proposition about the worst case in the CPO
 update.